A tradition of excellence

-“Each [member] inn is original and unique, a reflection of the personalities and tastes of the individual innkeeper-owners … this was never intended to be a total guide to country inns in the United States and Canada, [but rather] a carefully selected group of inns.
-The purpose is to encourage travelers to visit … and to experience this unique type of personal hospitality … "
+“Each property is original and unique, a reflection of the personalities and tastes of the individual innkeeper-owners.
+The purpose is to encourage travelers to visit this carefully selected group and to experience this unique type of personal hospitality.”

 -- Norman Simpson